Balbuena metro station: History and construction

 Line 1 of the Mexico City Metro was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro and Cometro, the latter being a subsidiary of Empresas ICA.
 Its first section, where Balbuena metro station is located, was inaugurated on 4 September 1969, running from Chapultepec to Zaragoza metro stations, and opened to the general public the following day.
 The tunnel between Balbuena and Boulevard Puerto Aéreo spans 595 m, while the section towards Moctezuma measures 703 m.

 Balbuena metro station underwent renovation works in 2016, which included the installation of antibacterial porcelain panels and LED lighting.
 In addition, leaks were sealed and electrical panels were replaced as part of the upgrade.
-The station was closed on 11 July 2022 for modernization work on the line’s tunnel and technical equipment.
+The station was closed on 11 July 2022 for modernization work on the line's tunnel and technical equipment.
 After fifteen months of renovations, authorities reopened Balbuena station on 29 October 2023.
 Excélsior reported in July 2024 that all the modernized stations had leaks of varying dimensions, with containers placed under the leaks at Balbuena station.
 Authorities had previously stated that these leaks would be sealed during the 2022 modernization works.

+Name and pictogram

+The station's pictogram depicts the silhouette of four four-petaled flowers, representing the nearby Balbuena Garden park, which was named after Bernardo de Balbuena, a Spanish poet known for his work "La grandeza mexicana" ("The Grandeur of Mexico").